weareoutman/wangshenwei.com/content/introducing-plain-blog.md

 Then run `npm install && npm run build`.
 And your site has been built, run `npm run serve`, or serve the `dist` folder with any static server.

-The index page may have only a header and footer by now, try adding some markdown files in `articles`, and run `npm run build` again.
+The index page may have only a header and footer by now, try adding some markdown files in `content`, and run `npm run build` again.

 In most case, you need some custom css, as well as other configs to improve your blog.
 Add a config file named `plain.config.js` in your project root: